 Rental income is recognised on a straight-line basis over the lease term.
-Lease incentives granted are considered an integral part of the total rental revenue and are recognised as a reduction in rental income over the term of the lease, on a straight-line basis.
-Amounts charged for outgoings to tenants are cost recoveries and are recognised upon incurring the expense.
+Lease incentives granted are considered an integral part of the total rental revenue and are recognised as a reduction in rental income over the term of the lease on a straight-line basis.
+Amounts charged for outgoings to tenants are expense recoveries and is recognised upon incurring the expense.